MikeyBurkman/burk-queue/README.md

   requestQueue.push('GET', 'https://github.com/MikeyBurkman/work-queue');
 }

-// Keep checking, and exit when the queue is empty setInterval(function() {
+// Keep checking, and exit when the queue is empty. setInterval(function() {
   if (requestQueue.empty()) {
     console.log('Complete!');